 How does Six Month Smiles work from the dentist’s viewpoint?
-Sacramento’s Marconi Dental Group presents this report on an actual patient and how Six Month Smiles worked for them.
+Carmichael’s Marconi Dental Group presents this report on an actual patient and how Six Month Smiles worked for them.

 Patient’s Chief Complaint: A straighter smile without Interproximal Reduction